colejarczyk/doc/api/campaign.rst

 Example Error Response
 ^^^^^^^^^^^^^^^^^^^^^^

-If there is no more coupons left, you will receive following responses.
+If there are no more coupons left, you will receive the following responses.

 .. code-block:: text